Gloria Arellanes

 Gloria Arellanes (March 4, 1946 – October 12, 2024) was a political activist known for her involvement with the Brown Berets during the Chicano Movement and has been influential in the development of Chicana feminism.
-As the first female Prime Minister of the Brown Berets, Arellanes worked to include the Chicana perspective in fighting for Mexican rights in Los Angeles in the 1960s and 1970s.
+As the first female prime minister of the Brown Berets, Arellanes worked to include the Chicana perspective in fighting for Mexican rights in Los Angeles in the 1960s and 1970s.

 Conflicts of covert "macho attitude" within the delegation of labor in the Brown Berets led Gloria Arellanes along with other female Brown Berets to leave the organization and create Las Adelitas de Aztlán.
 Similar to the Brown Berets, Las Adelitas de Aztlán strived to assist its community members in creating awareness for better bilingual education in Los Angeles as well as protesting against the Vietnam War.
 Arellanes was also a prominent figure in the National Chicano Moratorium Committee, leading Las Adelitas de Aztlán to participate in marches against the violence of the Vietnam War.

 Early life and education

 Arellanes was born in East Los Angeles, and a few years later her family moved to El Monte, California.
 Gloria's father, César Barron Arellanes, was a Mexican immigrant.
-Her mother, Aurora Arellanes.
-Gloria Arellancs identified her mother as being of Indigenous Mexican descent from present-day Azusa.
+Her mother was Aurora Arellanes.
+Gloria identified her mother as being of Indigenous Mexican descent from present-day Azusa.
 William (Bill) Cesar was Gloria's brother.

 Gloria attended El Monte High School from 1960 to 1964, which is where her political consciousness began to develop.
 Her high school had a large mix of white and Chicano population.
 The Chicanos, although from different barrios, often stuck together and supported each other.
 Fights would break out in her high school constantly until a counselor named John Bartan held a Human Relations Club where white and Latino kids could work through their problems.
 Through this engagement and community-building, her identity as a Chicana began to grow.
 She identified many racist aspects of her high school, including discriminatory arrests made in school, teachers ignoring Chicano/a students when they raised their hands, and tracking Chicano/a students into vocational classes.
-Gloria became interested in the issues around race and discrimination because she knew what it was like to be discriminated against because of the color of her skin and her Mexican descent.

 After graduating high school, Gloria enrolled in East Los Angeles College but quit after one year.
 She went on to become involved in community work and got a full-time job with the Neighborhood Adult Participation Project, an anti-poverty program where she organized Black and Chicano communities and worked on voter registration.